-As part of my service to the University, I am the Director of Student Support Programs in the Faculty of Arts and Social Sciences.
-In recent years, I have served as the Director of the Bachelor of Arts (BA) and the Director of the Bachelor of Arts and Sciences (BAS).
+As part of my service to the University, I am the Director of Student Support Programs in the Faculty of Arts and Social Sciences and the Director of the Bachelor of Arts and Sciences (BAS).
+In recent years, I have served as the Director of the Bachelor of Arts (BA).

-In 2012, I will coordinate two postgraduate units of study.
-The first is a Winter School subject entitled ENGL6970 Magazines and Australian Print Culture, which I will offer in intensive mode over a two-week period in July.
-The second is a unit of study that I co-coordinate with Dr Fiona Giles from MECO entitled ENGL6984 Creative non-fiction workshop.
-We invite prominent Australian writers to share their insights with students and in past years guest speakers have included Linda Jaivin, David Marr, James Bradley, Mark Mordue and Mark Tredinnick.
-Seminars will be held on Monday evenings in Semester 2 and I welcome queries about both of these postgraduate units of study.
-I will coordinate one undergraduate senior unit in Semester 2 entitled ENGL3615 Street Narratives.
-All interested undergraduates are encouraged to contact me if they wish to know more about this unit of study.
+In 2013, I am coordinating two postgraduate units of study.
+The first is a unit of study that I co-coordinate with Dr Fiona Giles from MECO entitled ENGL6984 Creative non-fiction workshop.
+We invite prominent Australian writers to share their insights about the writing process and in past years guest speakers have included Linda Jaivin, David Marr, James Bradley, Mark Mordue, Rebecca Huntley, Mark Dapin and Mark Tredinnick.
+In second semester, I look forward to teaching ENGL6970 Magazines and Australian Print Culture again.
+In 2014, I expect to offer both of those postgraduate units again and one undergraduate senior unit entitled ENGL3615 Street Narratives.

 I am currently supervising (or co-supervising) a number of postgraduate research students.
-Their projects range from: the films of John Sayles and John Wayne, women’s crime fiction, cancer narratives, psychogeography, and the work of DH Lawrence and Brett Easton Ellis.
+Their projects range from: the films of John Sayles and John Wayne, modernist street photography, women’s crime fiction, cancer narratives, mommy blogs, the novella, and the work of DH Lawrence, Don DeLillo, and Brett Easton Ellis.
 I welcome enquiries from prospective Honours, Masters, and PhD students.

-I have recently finished a book chapter for a collection examining adaptations of Edgar Allan Poe’s work.
-My chapter focuses on adaptations of ‘The Man of the Crowd’.
-This work relates to my interest in street narratives (literary cities), the flâneur, film adaptations, and modern rhetoric.
+I have recently published a book chapter about ‘The Man of the Crowd’ in a collection examining adaptations of Edgar Allan Poe’s work.
+I have also reviewed a new book about Poe and that review will soon appear in MLR.
+This work relates to my interest in street narratives, the flâneur, and film adaptations.

-I have recently published two journal articles about Australian film and completed a book chapter entitled ‘Welcome to Hell: Nick Cave and Ghosts… of the Civil Dead’ which will soon appear in an edited collection about Nick Cave.
+I have recently published two journal articles about Australian film and published a book chapter entitled ‘Welcome to Hell: Nick Cave and Ghosts… of the Civil Dead’ which appears in an edited collection about Nick Cave.
 These projects build on my continued interest in Australian film and popular culture.
 I am currently working on another book chapter about Cave, this one for an American collection examining evil in popular music.

-As part of my new role as Director of Student Support Services, I will be working with colleagues on a number of research projects relating to student support and welfare.
+As part of my role as Director of Student Support Services, I work with colleagues on a number of projects relating to student support and welfare.